The Sophie Kerr Legacy

 In the past, the prize has been awarded for both creative and critical writing alike.
 Student winners are chosen for their literary excellence, regardless of genre.

-For graduating Washington College seniors, to learn more about preparing and submitting a portfolio for the Sophie Kerr Prize, click on “The Prize” and refer to the Sophie Kerr Manuscript Guidelines.
+Graduating Washington College seniors can learn more about preparing and submitting a portfolio for the Sophie Kerr Prize by clicking on “Portfolio Guidelines” under the Sophie Kerr Legacy heading.